davidtwco/rfcs/text/0000-build-std.md

 been modified.
 It will be documented that modifying these sources is not supported.

+*See the following sections for rationale/alternatives:*
+- [*Why not check if `rust-src` has been modified?*][why-not-check-if-rust-src-has-been-modified]
+- [*Why vendor standard library dependencies?*][why-vendor-standard-library-dependencies]
+- [*Why not allow the source path for the standard library be customised?*][why-not-allow-the-source-path-for-the-standard-library-be-customised]

 ### Building the standard library on a stable toolchain
 [building-the-standard-library-on-a-stable-toolchain]: #building-the-standard-library-on-a-stable-toolchain